 That said, these platforms can hinder the growth of your brand.
 Although it’s true marketplaces attract an audience, they’re so saturated that this seldom benefits new sellers.
 Consequently, you’ll still need to do lots of your own marketing to secure sales.
 So you might as well lead those buyers to your own site where you have full control over everything, rather than to a competitive marketplace.
 Also, with your own site, you keep all the profits – you don’t have to pay for listing fees and/or commissions that marketplaces typically charge.

-Use The WordPress.com eCommerce Plan
+Use The WordPress.com plugin-enabled plan

 As we’ve already hinted at, WordPress.com is the easiest way to get started with your own site.
 In theory, you can be up and running within minutes, thanks to WordPress.com’s intuitive setup wizard.